GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

 options:
   -h, --help            show this help message and exit --text.bigquery.input.location TEXT.BIGQUERY.INPUT.LOCATION
-                        GCS location of the input text files --text.bigquery.input.chartoescapequoteescaping TEXT.BIGQUERY.INPUT.CHARTOESCAPEQUOTEESCAPING
+                        Cloud Storage location of the input text files --text.bigquery.input.chartoescapequoteescaping TEXT.BIGQUERY.INPUT.CHARTOESCAPEQUOTEESCAPING
                         Sets a single character used for escaping the escape for the quote character.
 The default value is escape character when escape and quote characters are different, \0 otherwise